 - Country of residence/origin:

-- Group 4: Algeria, Angola, Argentina, Bahrain, Bangladesh, Read More
+- Group 4: Afghanistan, Algeria, Angola, read more

-- We will aim for diversity of ethnic background and cultural heritage: if you come from a non-majority background within your country of residence/origin, your chances increase.
+- We aim for diversity of ethnic background and cultural heritage

-- We will aim to allocate packages to those who fulfil a meaningful role and service within their community (online or offline, local or global).
+- We aim to allocate scholarships to those who fulfil a meaningful role and service within their community

 Over the coming months and years, the Pocket Project will be working to make more opportunities available for access to capacity building around Collective Trauma Integration work.